hl7-be/fhir-ig-release-publication/README.md

 *Acknowledgements:*
 *This process is documented for [HL7 Belgium](https://hl7belgium.org/), with the support of [VAZG](https://www.zorg-en-gezondheid.be/), [RIZIV/INAMI](https://www.inami.fgov.be) and [eHealth](http://ehealth.fgov.be/)*
-With thanks Bob Milius for the missing steps, and Grahame Grieve and the FHIR community for the underlying tooling and support.
+With thanks to Bob Milius for the missing steps, and Grahame Grieve and the FHIR community for the underlying tooling and support.

 <br/>